-As all malware programs come from either the network or removable drives, we treat the following objects as suspicious and start-points to trace more suspicious objects, and we call them start-point objects.
+As all malware programs come from either the network or removable drives, we treat the following objects as start-points to trace suspicious objects, calling them start-point objects.

-- Processes conducting remote communications; - Executables (i.e., executable file) located at removable drives.
+- Processes conducting remote communications; - Executables (i.e. executable file) located at removable drives.